U.S. Army, WWII, Other Units in Collection:

 Major, SHAEF:

-This Major has an assignment to Supreme Headquarters Allied Europe Forces, The position can compare itself to and shares a common lineage with Supreme Allied Commander Europe and Atlantic, but they are different operations.
+This Major has an assignment to the Supreme Headquarters Allied Europe Forces.
+The position can compare itself to and shares a common lineage with the Supreme Allied Commander Europe and Atlantic, but they are different operations.
 It is not clear exactly what his high ranking gave him, working for Isenhower, who had many under his command, but as so, it was an important position nonetheless, he was surrounded by many bright officers.

 General Eisenhower had previously commanded NATOUSA and the re-designated MTOUSA.
-In the position he oversaw the Allied invasion of Sicily as well as the in Eisenhower transferred from command of the Mediterranean Theater of Operations to command SHEAF, which was formed at Camp Griffiss, Bushy Park, Tiddington, and London, from December 1943; an adjacent street was named Sheaf Way it remains to this day. invasion of the Italian mainland.
+In the position he oversaw the Allied invasion of Sicily as well as the in Eisenhower transferred from command of the Mediterranean Theater of Operations to command SHEAF, which was formed at Camp Griffiss, Bushy Park, Tiddington, and London, from December 1943; an adjacent street was named Sheaf Way it remains to this day.
+Invasion of the Italian mainland.

-This troop was assigned to the Supreme Headquarters Allied Expeditionary Force "SHAEF", the headquarters of the Command of Allied forces in Northwest Europe, from late 1943 until the end of World War II.
+This troop was assigned to the Supreme Headquarters Allied Expeditionary Force (SHAEF), the headquarters of the Command of Allied forces in Northwest Europe, from late 1943 until the end of World War II.
 U.S. General Dwight D. Eisenhower was in command of it throughout its existence.

 The Southwick House had been used as an alternative headquarters near Portsmouth.
 Its staff took the outline plan for Operation Overlord created by Lieutenant General Sir Frederick E. Morgan, COSSAC (Chief of Staff to the Supreme Commander Allied Forces), and Major General Ray Barker.

-Morgan, who had been appointed chief of staff to the Supreme Allied Commander (designate) in mid-March 1943 began planning for the invasion of Europe before Eisenhower's appointment.
+Morgan, who had been appointed chief of staff to the Supreme Allied Commander (designate) in mid-March 1943, began planning for the invasion of Europe before Eisenhower's appointment.

-Note Under his 'CIB' is the Bronze Star with V device, the Purple Heart, Good Conduct, Europe / African and Middle East Campaign Ribbon, Then the American Defense Service Medal, on the last Rowe are the Asiatic/ Pacific Campaign Medal, WWII Victory Medal, and the Occupational Service Medal.
-Note the Ribbons bar- would also point to post-war use, have the WWII Victory ribbon on there, service medal of the United States military which was established by an Act of Congress on 6 July 1945, and made official in Dec.
-1945, I don't know when guys started receiving these.
-His cap has Majors Bronze Oak Leaf on it as well as some worn-out officer braid on the side edging.
+Note: Under his 'CIB' is the Bronze Star with V device, the Purple Heart, Good Conduct, Europe / African and Middle East Campaign Ribbon, Then the American Defense Service Medal, on the last Rowe are the Asiatic/ Pacific Campaign Medal, WWII Victory Medal, and the Occupational Service Medal.
+Note the Ribbons bar- would also point to post-war use, have the WWII Victory ribbon on there, service medal of the United States military which was established by an Act of Congress on 6 July 1945, and made official in December 1945, I don't know when guys started receiving these.
+His cap has a Major’s Bronze Oak Leaf on it as well as some worn-out officer braid on the side edging.

 The finalized plan was executed on 6 June 1944.
 The process of the invasion and organization was shaped by Eisenhower and his land forces commander for at least the initial part of the invasion, General Sir Bernard Law Montgomery.

-Note: The SHEAF Shoulder patch has a black back, I believe soon after 1945 it turned Blue, and from 1943 it was Black, till 1945, SHAEF was dissolved on July 14, 1945, after the surrender of Germany, but the insignia was adopted by the Berlin Brigade, that soon added a rocker over the top, identifying it as so. so just a couple of years, I cannot clear exactly when the patch’s backing went from black to blue- but it did make it stand out more.
+Note: The SHEAF Shoulder patch has a black back, I believe soon after 1945 it turned Blue, and from 1943 it was Black, till 1945, SHAEF was dissolved on July 14, 1945, after the surrender of Germany, but the insignia was adopted by the Berlin Brigade, that soon added a rocker over the top, identifying it as so.
+So just a couple of years, I cannot clear exactly when the patch’s backing went from black to blue- but it did make it stand out more.

 The Germans gained 6,000 prisoners in one of the largest mass surrenders in American military history.
 Nearly 50% of the division's strength was brushed aside in the first days of the Battle of the Bulge.